Jdoemensah/NanoWood-in-Electric-Vehicles/README.md

 Forecasts demand and carbon benefits of wood-based nano materials as bio fillers in automotive composite applications

 # Background
-Wood-based nanomaterials have gained considerable attention as abundant and strong bio-based fillers in automotive composites
+Wood-based nanomaterials have gained considerable attention as promising alternatives to pretroluem-derived products in automotive applications.
+Wood-based nanomaterials are abundant, readily avaibale and have high strength properties as bio-based fillers in automotive composites.
+Adoption of new materials and technology in the automotive industry is challenging.
+While techincal factors such as product property, potential demand and profitability are important for adoptability of technology, information on product sustainability and environmental stewardship is important.
+In this analysis, current vehicle use and emissions data is used to forcaste the carbon benefits and demand of wood-based nanomaterials as sustainable alternatives in automobile application.

 Link to Powerpoint Presentation: